italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

     - It MUST be set to `status-assertion-request+jwt` when JWT format is used.
 It MUST be set to `status-assertion-request+cwt` when CWT format is used.
     - [:rfc:`7515`], [:rfc:`7517`], `[OAuth Status Attestation draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_..
   * - **kid**
-    -  Unique identifier of the Issuer ``jwk`` as base64url-encoded JWK Thumbprint value.
+    -  Unique identifier of the Credential Issuer ``jwk`` as base64url-encoded JWK Thumbprint value.
     - :rfc:`7638#section_3`.

 .. _table_non_revocation_assertion_claim: